josestg/josestg/content/posts/math/how-can-adding-a-new-item-to-a-dynamic-array-be-achieved-in-constant-time.md

 \end{split}
 $$

-The $\sigma$ is the total number of items copied during resizing.
-We also know that the total number of items added to the array is $N$.
-Therefore, the total number of operations is $N + \sigma$.
-Since we want to calculate the amortized cost of adding a new item, we can divide the total number of operations by $N$:

 $\sigma$ only represents the total number of items copied during resizing, and we know that the total number of items added to the array is $N$.
 Therefore, the total number of operations is $N + \sigma$.

 To calculate the amortized cost of adding a new item, we divide the total number of operations by $N$ to get the average cost: